 Since 2016, the University of Glasgow has been working with Rape Crisis Scotland to develop a theory-informed intervention approach.
-We have also been carrying out research on gender-based violence, with a focus on sexual harassment with ESAS pilot schools.
+We have also been carrying out research on gender-based violence, with a focus on sexual harassment with some of the ESAS pilot schools.

 Research and activities to date